Intentional focus on the well-being and resiliency of ministry leaders.

 With the purpose of a sabbatical to pull back from clamoring attentions and responsibilities (work), and to re-frame present context, recalibrate personal well-being, and reignite a passion for future ministry, Reclaim Leadership provides:

-• One coaching session the week before the sabbatical to clarify expectations and process (resiliency assignments)
+One coaching session the week before the sabbatical to encourage, pray, and clarify expectations of sabbatical

-• One full-day Recalibration Retreat at the 4-week mark.
+One full-day Recalibration Retreat at the half-way point of sabbatical

-If you would like the benefit of a Reclaim Leadership Sabbatical Coach, just let us know by clicking the button below.
+If you would like the benefit of a Reclaim Leadership Sabbatical Coach, please submit the form below.